cegme/MADden/demo_script_cikm2012.md

 We first need a way to perform sentiment analysis from tweets.
-Fortunatly, we do not have to do anything new, we can use a popular API developed by smart guys at stanford.
+Fortunately, we do not have to do anything new, we can use a popular API developed by smart guys at Stanford.
 We can wrap all calls to the api into a UDF.

     CREATE OR REPLACE FUNCTION cgrant_sentiment(t text) RETURNS character AS $$